 A short stroll away, a more sombre scene is set by the Memorial to the Murdered Jews of Europe, dedicated to the Jewish victims of the Nazi genocide of World War II.
-This monument comprises 2711 concrete blocks of different heights, which presents a striking yet sobering scene on a large scale, evoking a graveyard for the unnamed masses.
+This monument comprises 2711 concrete blocks of different heights, which presents a striking yet sobering tableau on a large scale, evoking a graveyard for the unnamed masses.

 If you’d like to take a closer look at the wicked ideology of the regime behind the Holocaust, the Topography of Terror museum near Potsdamer Platz is actually sited at what was once Hitler’s command centre between 1933 and 1945.
 It provides a grimly absorbing experience in a significant location.

 Memorial to the Murdered Jews of Europe (c) Kris Griffiths

 For those more inclined towards art than political history, you would be hard pushed to find a city anywhere in the world that better caters to this scene, with artists from every sphere long attracted to Berlin’s creative hub.